rluba/mocha-proshot/README.md

 };
 ```

-** Caveat: `mocha-multi` does not work together with Protractor's sharding feature because the latter depends on some internals of builtin mocha reporters that `mocha-multi` does not emulate. ** So use `mocha-proshot` directly if you require on sharding.
+**Caveat: `mocha-multi` does not work together with Protractor's sharding feature because the latter depends on some internals of builtin mocha reporters that `mocha-multi` does not emulate.** Use `mocha-proshot` directly if you depend on sharding.
+See [issue #1](https://github.com/rluba/mocha-proshot/issues/1#issuecomment-137821509) for details.